duckarmor/Freeze/docs/MigratingFromLlama.md

 ```

 ### .findLast
-- `Freeze.List.findLast` accepts a predicate instead of a value.
+- Freeze.[List.findLast] accepts a predicate instead of a value.

 ```lua
 -- Freeze